ardanlabs/gotraining/topics/go/language/constants/README.md

 * They existing only at compilation.
 * Untyped constants can be implictly converted where typed constants and variables can't.
 * Think of untyped constants as having a Kind, not a Type.
+* Learn about explicit and implicit conversions.
+* See the power of constants and their use in the standard library.

 ## Links